Festivals & Events

 Inside each igloo is an altar to honor the water gods and pray for plenty of clear water, as well as offerings of sake and rice cakes.
 The festival typically takes place on February 15 and 16, but the dates are subject to change.

-The main festival area is in Komyoji Park, which is in Yokote City and is accessible by train from Akita Station in Akita Prefecture.
+The main festival area is in Komyoji Park, which is in Yokote City and is accessible by train from Akita Station.

 From Tokyo, take the JR Akita Shinkansen to Akita Station.
 Then take the JR Ou Line to Yokote Station, and board the shuttle bus for Shinmeicho.
 The park is a short walk from there.